2021 Guerrero earthquake

-A moment magnitude 7.0 or 7.1 earthquake occurred near the city of Acapulco in the Guerrero state of Mexico at 20:47 local time on 7 September with an estimated intensity of VIII (Severe) on the MMI scale.
+A moment magnitude 7.0 or 7.1 earthquake occurred near the city of Acapulco in the Mexican state of Guerrero at 20:47 local time on 7 September with an estimated intensity of VIII (Severe) on the MMI scale.
 The earthquake killed 13 people and injured at least 23 others.
 At least 1.6 million people in Mexico were affected by the earthquake which resulted in localized severe damage.
 The earthquake occurred on the anniversary of the 2017 Chiapas earthquake which measured 8.2.
 It was also the largest earthquake in Mexico since the 2020 Oaxaca earthquake.

 Tectonic setting

 Mexico is one of the most seismically active regions in the world; located at the boundary of at least three tectonic plates.
-The west coast of Mexico lies at a convergent plate boundary between the Cocos Plate and North American Plate.
-The Cocos Plate consists of denser oceanic lithosphere, subducts beneath the less dense continental crust of the North American Plate.
+The west coast of Mexico lies at a convergent plate boundary between the Cocos plate and North American plate.
+The Cocos plate consists of denser oceanic lithosphere, subducts beneath the less dense continental crust of the North American plate.
 Most of the Mexican landmass is situated on the North American plate moving westward.
 Because the oceanic crust is relatively dense, when the bottom of the Pacific Ocean meets the lighter continental crust of the Mexican landmass, the ocean floor subducts beneath the North American plate creating the Middle America Trench along the southern coast of Mexico.
 Occasionally, the contact interface or subduction zone megathrust releases elastic strain during earthquakes.
 Large and sudden uplift of the seafloor can produce large tsunamis when such earthquakes occur.

 Earthquake

-The earthquake was a thrust faulting event located on or near the subduction zone boundary of the Caribbean Plate and Cocos Plate.
+The earthquake was a thrust faulting event located on or near the subduction zone boundary of the Caribbean plate and Cocos plate.
 The earthquake was first measured at a magnitude of 7.4 by the USGS, however it was later downgraded to 7.0.
 The earthquake occurred at a relatively shallow depth, only 20 km below the surface, which would have amplified the shaking effect.
 Earthquakes of this size according to the U.S. Geological Survey are 40 × 20 km in rupture size.

 The earthquake occurred at the southern extent of the Guerrero Gap.
 The Guerrero Gap is a seismic gap on the subduction boundary which stretches from Acapulco to Tecpán de Galeana for 230 km.
 Many seismologists in Mexico were on alert after the event because it occurred in a region where no major earthquake have struck for over 110 years, therefore was designated as a seismic gap.
 The gap is capable of generating a magnitude 8.0 or greater earthquake, but a similar-sized event in 2014 ruptured the northern segment of the seismic gap, therefore the unbroken segment could only produce a magnitude 7.8, or multiple smaller earthquakes.